 You can add a thumbnail image navigation to create a landing page of images that link to other pages.
 This gives visitors a visual way to browse content on your site from one location.

 Some templates support Grid Index Pages, which create navigation automatically from your page thumbnail images.
-On any template, you can create a similar effect using a Regular Page and a Grid Gallery Block with clickthrough URLs.
+On any template, you can create a similar effect using a Layout Page and a Grid Gallery Block with clickthrough URLs.

 Here's how that looks in Avenue, which we'll manually recreate using the steps below:

 Step 1 - Add a page

 - In the Home Menu, click Pages.

 - Click the + icon and choose Page.

 For detailed steps, visit Building a page.